 Notes.
-The figure shows the share of affective tweets by topic.
-The numerator represents the number of tweets by X users within a given topic classified as affective, while the denominator is the total number of tweets by X users in that topic.
-The sample is restricted to citizens' tweets classified as 'affective' or 'cognitive'.
+The figure shows the share of tweets by emotion for each policy topic for the period 2013-2025.
+The numerator represents the number of tweets by X users that express a given emotion within a specific topic, while the denominator is the total number of tweets by X users on that topic.